Happy Camp Chamber - "We Share the Heart of the Klamath"

 Mailing Address: PO Box 1188, Happy Camp, CA 96039-1188

-Our chamber office is 100% funded by our members dues, money raised at the many small events throughout the year; profit from selling donated and consignment items such as books, artwork; and small donations by locals and visitors alike.
-Any amount that you can spare to help us keep this valuable community resource open encouraged and appreciated.
-If you are in town feel free to stop by and make a donation into our collection pickle jar on the counter.
-If you are somewhere out there reading on the WWW a check mailed to the chamber PO Box is also welcome and appreciated.
+Our chamber is 100% funded by our members dues, money raised at the events throughout the year; profit from selling donated and consignment items such as books, artwork; and small donations by locals and visitors alike.
+Any amount that you can spare to help us keep this valuable community resource open is encouraged and greatly appreciated!
+If you are somewhere out there reading on the WWW a check mailed to the Chamber PO Box 1188, Happy Camp, CA is also welcome and appreciated.

 Visit our YouTube page to view many local videos of Happy Camp and the local Klamath River area.
 Click the video below for several wonderful interviews of local Happy Camp characters.